Skip to main content

 OperationPurposeReturns

-store(memorySpaceId, input)Store vector memoryMemoryEntry
+store(memorySpaceId, input, options?)Store vector memoryMemoryEntry

-get(memorySpaceId, memoryId)Get vector memoryMemoryEntry
+get(memorySpaceId, memoryId)Get vector memoryMemoryEntry | null

-search(memorySpaceId, query, options)Search vector indexMemoryEntry[]
+search(memorySpaceId, query, options?)Search vector indexMemoryEntry[]

 update(memorySpaceId, memoryId, updates)Update memory (creates version)MemoryEntry

-getVersion(memorySpaceId, memoryId, version)Get specific versionMemoryVersion
+getVersion(memorySpaceId, memoryId, version)Get specific versionMemoryVersion | null

 getHistory(memorySpaceId, memoryId)Get version historyMemoryVersion[]

-getAtTimestamp(memorySpaceId, memoryId, date)Temporal queryMemoryVersion
+getAtTimestamp(memorySpaceId, memoryId, timestamp)Temporal queryMemoryVersion | null

-Layer 3: cortex.memory.* Operations (Dual-Layer)
+Layer 4: cortex.memory.* Operations (Convenience API)

 OperationPurposeReturnsDoes